synthiam/E-22_Blaster_Bit/README.md

 <a href="https://youtu.be/iWZ4e5sMYgQ"><img src="https://media.giphy.com/media/iJVrOCN7n2OYXmgoqS/giphy.gif" width="683" height="383"></a>

-## EZ-Builder Behavior Control
+## ARC Skill

-The EZ-Builder Neopixel Blaster Control makes it easy to control the Blaster Bit.
+The ARC Neopixel Blaster Skill makes it easy to control the Blaster Bit.
 The LED colors can be chained and activated with a simple code segment.

 Link: https://synthiam.com/Software/Manual/Neopixel-Blaster-16172